Reactive capacitance of flat patches of arbitrary shape: Reactive capacitance

 This property can be shown by a standard construction, namely, by using a test function $u(\y)$, which is equal to the $k$-th eigenfunction $\Psi_k^{\Gamma_1}(\y)$ for $\y\in \Gamma_1$ and $0$ otherwise:

 where the last inequality follows from the minimax characterization (\ref{eq:muk_minimax}).

 We emphasize that the domain monotonicity property does not hold for the Steklov problem in a more general setting of the exterior of a compact set.
 For instance, if $\Gamma$ is an oblate spheroidal surface with semi-axes $a,a,b$, the domain monotonicity property (\ref{eq:muk_monotonicity}) fails, as illustrated in Fig. 7 of \cite{Grebenkov24}, which shows the non-monotonous dependence of the principal Steklov eigenvalue on the aspect ratio $a/b$.
-This example highlights that the domain monotonicity property for patches strongly relies on the flatness of these domains.
+This example highlights that the domain monotonicity property holds for patches due to their flatness.